FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 The scrambled clue "oelteksn" = skeleton.

-Skeletons are a common Halloween decoration because they represent death and the afterlife.
-Seeing skeletons reminds us of that spooky idea.
-They are often used to create a creepy or haunted feeling at Halloween parties or haunted houses.
+Skeletons are used as Halloween decorations to represent death and the afterlife.
+Their appearance helps create a creepy or haunted feeling at parties and events.

 Fascinating fact: In Mexico, skeletons are a big part of the Day of the Dead celebrations, where people honor and remember their ancestors, not in a scary way, but in a joyful and respectful way.